The Social Insurance Number (SIN) Code of Practice

 Where appropriate, the record may have specific conditions related to the SIN.
 The SIR also shows the status of inactive SINs and cross-referenced SINs.
 A SIN may have a pending file when a request is in progress or when a case warrants an annotation on the SIN record.

-You cannot access or update your own SIN record.
+You can’t access or update your own SIN record.
 You’re also not allowed to access or update the SIN record of a family member, friend or colleague.
 You may only access, request, use or disclose SIN information if it is part of their assigned duties.
 You must not treat anyone preferentially.
 This is including family members, friends and colleagues.
 This means that you should not arrange to have their request dealt with sooner than others.
 Management will act correctively if employees break the rules of any act, code or policy.

 Punitive measures for breaking the rules include verbal and written reprimand, suspension or demotion.
 Such measures may even include terminating employment.
 Employment and Social Development Canada legislation includes a Privacy Code.
 It lays out specific penalties.
 These penalties can be for unauthorized or inappropriate access, or for the use or disclosure of personal information.
 The maximum penalty is a fine of $10,000 and/or a jail term of 6 months.